Château de Saint-Cloud: 21st century

 The park has been the venue for the Rock en Seine festival since 2003.

-Rebuilding the Château de Saint-Cloud
+Rebuilding the château de Saint-Cloud

-Since December 2006 there has been a movement to reconstruct the château de Saint-Cloud, chiefly led by an association and aiming at a primarily privately financed project rather than a government one.
-The association, "Reconstruisons Saint-Cloud !" or "Reconstruct Saint-Cloud !", was created in 2006 and aims to fund the rebuilding by imposing a fee on visitors.
+Since December 2006, there has been a movement to reconstruct the château de Saint-Cloud, led chiefly by an association that wants to finance the project primarily through private sources rather than through the government.
+The association, 'Reconstruisons Saint-Cloud!' or 'Reconstruct Saint-Cloud!', was created in 2006 and seeks to fund the rebuilding by imposing a fee on visitors.